gnzlbg/static_vector/README.md

 >
 > - _Constexpr_: if `is_trivial<value_type>`.
 >
-> - _Iterator invalidation_: all iterators pointing to elements after \p first are invalidated.
+> - _Iterator invalidation_: all iterators pointing to elements after `first` are invalidated.
 >
 > - _Effects_: exactly `end() - first - distance(first, last)` swaps,
 >   `distance(first, last)` calls to `T`'s destructor, the `size()`